24Shreyaskumar/LyfEZ/DEPLOYMENT.md

 - Click the project
 - Go to Settings
 - Set **Root Directory** to `backend`
-- Build command will auto-detect from `backend/railway.toml`
+- Railway will pick up `backend/Dockerfile` automatically (no extra commands needed)

 ### 2.3 Environment Variables (in Railway dashboard)
 Add under "Variables":